easytarget/PrintEye/README.md

 ## Enhancements:
 * Hurrah; I emptied this list
-* The idea is to keep this simple, so I dont inted to add things here!
+* The idea is to keep this simple, so I dont intend to add things here!

 ### For Later/Never
 * EEPROM for settings